Billy-2727/aws-cloud-resume/README.md

 # Cloud Resume Challenge - AWS

 This is my solution to the Cloud Resume Challenge, the challenge is a difficult multi step process designed to enhance anyone's knowledge about the cloud and related technologies.

-I wrote a blog post to go along with the challend which is hosted [here]().
+❗❗**I wrote a blog post to go along with the challenge which is hosted [HERE]()**.❗❗

 If you would like to know more information about this challenge it can be found [here](https://cloudresumechallenge.dev/docs/the-challenge/aws/)

 # Architecture